 “There is no character development and the dialogue is completely cringe-worthy.”

-The monetization aspect of the game has drawn significant criticism, particularly for its reliance on microtransactions and in-game purchases, which many players feel detracts from the overall experience.
-Users express disappointment over the integration of ads and the shift in focus from quality content to profit-driven strategies, lamenting the decline of Rockstar Games from its earlier standards.
-Despite these concerns, some players appreciate the game's immersive world-building, which includes period-appropriate advertisements and music, suggesting that the core gameplay remains strong when not overshadowed by monetization tactics.
+The monetization strategy of the game has drawn significant criticism, particularly for its reliance on microtransactions and in-game purchases, which many players view as a greedy practice that detracts from the overall experience.
+Players express nostalgia for a time when Rockstar Games focused on quality content without the burden of microtransactions, lamenting the integration of ads and the shift towards monetization over immersive gameplay.
+Despite these concerns, some players appreciate the game's authentic representation of its historical setting, though they remain frustrated by the current monetization practices.

-“Overall an amazing experience, testament to the ultra high quality that characterized Rockstar games before they deteriorated into the world of wokeness, online game modes, and microtransactions, as with so many other major game devs of our time.”
+“Overall an amazing experience, a testament to the ultra high quality that characterized Rockstar games before they deteriorated into the world of wokeness, online game modes, and microtransactions.”

 “That is a publisher sin and they should be ashamed, but they just want that sweet, sweet money and user data to sell off to the highest bidder to give you ads.”